-Funding is available, on competitive basis, for UK/EU PhD studentships (information is here)
+Funding is available, on competitive basis, for PhD studentships (information is here)

 Current areas of research (click here for more details).

-7. Modelling of functional genomics data (microarrays, metabolic NMR spectra)
+3. Sparse modelling of high dimensional data, with application to genomics data (microarrays, proteomics, metabolic NMR spectra)

 Brief research statement

-local concentration of the posterior distribution.
-This phenomenon can also
+distribution and the local concentration of the posterior distribution.
+This phenomenon

 My other area of interest is Bayesian inverse problems where the error distribution is not necessarily Gaussian and where the likelihood may not be regular.
 Such problems arise, for instance, in computerised tomography.